 In the socioeconomic development of a developing country, sustainable growth and development of the domestic industry is essential to boost economic growth and employment creation that will bring about poverty reduction.
 Under a system of international economic institutions that allows a relatively broad policy space, Japan and other Asian countries that achieved rapid economic growth have succeeded in developing its infant and key industries under a diverse set of industrial policies.
 They have also achieved higher productivity, advanced its industry and promoted export by making use of foreign capital and imported technology; thus, all these have realized the “catch-up” industrialization (through the traditional follower-country strategy).
 However, developing countries in the 1980s and onward had to promote their industries under economic globalization and international economic system that were oriented toward free trade and overseas investment.
-They also had to face a competitive pressure from China and India and were forced to develop their own industries within a limited policy space, attributed to the expanded global production network of multinational corporations, and under a stricter international economic environment.
+They also had to face a competitive pressure from China and India, and were forced to develop their own industries within a limited policy space, attributed to the expanded global production network of multinational corporations, and under a stricter international economic environment.
 Taking into consideration that the economies of developing countries have polarized, and that today the term “industrial policy” is considered in a rather broader sense of a collective development policy and being applied more widely, this research intends to focus on the design of an “integrated industrial policy” that tries to promote pro-poor industrial development by utilizing the various effects of globalization.
 It will (1) analyze comparatively the cases of industrial policies and institutions of selected countries in Asia and Africa, and will combine (2) a wide range of empirical analyses (such as the Kin’s Analyses on industry selection/upgrading/diversification, the macro [economy-wide] and micro [firms and poverty level] quantitative analyses, and the integrated industrial policy simulations with the use of Computable General Equilibrium models).
 The ultimate goal of this research is to advocate an integrated set of effective policies that will promote surviving industries in developing countries, under global competition and integration, which includes domestic policies, policies that should be coordinated within a framework of regional economic cooperation, and initiatives to be taken under the scheme of international development cooperation.
 The current study pays extra attention to the potential of various Public-Private Partnership (PPP) initiatives, and explicitly deals with business enterprises and entrepreneurs as key target actors of industrial policies.

 Purpose of the Research